Mob Psycho 100: Anime

 On December 2, 2015, Ura Sunday announced that Mob Psycho 100 would be adapted into an anime television series.
 The anime adaptation was produced by Bones and directed by Yuzuru Tachikawa.
 Hiroshi Seko wrote the scripts, Yoshimichi Kameda designed the characters, and Kenji Kawai composed the music.
-The series aired between July 12 and September 27, 2016, on Tokyo MX, later airing on ytv, BS Fuji and TV Asahi Channel 1.
+The series aired for 12 episodes between July 12 and September 27, 2016, on Tokyo MX, later airing on ytv, BS Fuji and TV Asahi Channel 1.
+(Note: Tokyo MX listed the series premiere date on July 11 at 24:00, effectively July 12 at midnight JST.)
 The opening theme song, "99", is performed by Mob Choir while the ending theme song, titled "Refrain Boy" (リフレインボーイ, Rifurein Bōi), is performed by All Off.

-Mob Psycho 100 was simulcast on Crunchyroll, while Funimation broadcast the show's simuldub.
-The English dub was produced by Bang Zoom!
-Entertainment.
-The series was simulcast on Animax Asia in Southeast Asia.
-The Bang Zoom!-produced dub has been released on Blu-ray + DVD Combo Pack with a limited edition on December 5, 2017, and the first season was broadcast on Adult Swim's Toonami programming block beginning on October 27, 2018.
-According to Jason DeMarco, Adult Swim executive producer, legal issues arose with the licensing of the second season at the time, as the Japanese version was licensed by Crunchyroll, and the English version was licensed by Funimation, and it prevented the second season from the airing on the block.
-At the time of the legal incident, both companies were not owned by a single conglomerate company.
-The third season would also not air on the block, mainly due in part to Crunchyroll's "unwillingness" to work with Adult Swim on syndication deals for most of their licensed catalog.
-The series was also streamed on HBO Max in the United States until August 3, 2022.
-Madman Entertainment imported Funimation's release in Australia and New Zealand, and Manga Entertainment distributed the series in the United Kingdom and Ireland.
-Muse Communication licensed the series in Southeast Asia.